Book Summary: Unmade in China

 “Even as American manufacturing employment has, by and large, been declining from its peak in 1979, the total value of US manufacturing has been trending upwards.
 With productivity gains – driven by advances in manufacturing technology – we are able to produce more with fewer workers.
 In the United States, for example, “97,000 steelworkers produced 9.5% more steel in 2011 than 400,000 workers did in 1980,” according to the Center for Innovative Media at George Washington University.
 44 As Chinese firms acquire better technology, they are shedding workers, too.”

 If you have interest in seeing the other side of the “China story”, I highly recommend reading this.
 I have little interest in manufacturing as an industry, but am filled with enthusiasm for untangling the wires when it comes to understanding what is happening in China.
-That is what Unmade in China is about.
+That is what Unmade in China

 After reading this book I look at international news about China a little bit differently, noticing many of the effects that Haft describes.
 In particular, politicians and media reporting figures which countless economists around the world agree cannot possible be true, yet are routinely reported as unquestioned fact.
 Politicians and the media have an interest in distorting and exaggerating the power and influence on the horizon.